1. Know your skin type

 Hate to break it to you girl.
 Minding your business and drinking water is NOT a skincare regimen.

-The most common regimen in North American is to Cleanse, Tone, and Moisturize.
+The most common regimen in North America is to Cleanse, Tone, and Moisturize.
 These days, South Korean inspired 10-step regimens are increasingly popular.

 A 10-step regimen includes oil cleansing, foam cleansing, exfoliating, toning, applying serums, masks, eye cream application, face cream application and SPF application.